Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.md

  the source.
 Similarly, debugging optimized binaries can also cause unexpected jumps in the execution trace.

-## Debugging Software Using the Vitis Debugger
+## Example 7: Debugging Software Using the Vitis Debugger

  In this example, you will walk through debugging a Hello World application.

- >***Note*:** If you did not create a Hello World application on APU or RPU, follow the steps in [Create
- Custom Bare-Metal Application for Arm Cortex-A53 based APU](4-build-sw-for-ps-subsystems.md#create-custom-bare-metal-application-for-arm-cortex-a53-based-apu) to create a new hello world application.
+ >***Note*:** If you did not create a Hello World application on APU or RPU, follow the steps in [Create Custom Bare-Metal Application for Arm Cortex-A53 based APU](4-build-sw-for-ps-subsystems.md#create-custom-bare-metal-application-for-arm-cortex-a53-based-apu) to create a new hello world application.

  After you create the Hello World application, work through the